Plumbing AEO - How To Get More Leads From Google's AI Overviews

 - Early movers are already pulling ahead: most plumbing websites still are not AI-ready, which means there is a shrinking window to act before competitors close the gap.

 The way homeowners find a plumber is shifting faster than most plumbing businesses realize.
 A growing number of people now open ChatGPT, Perplexity, or Google and ask a direct question ("Who's the best emergency plumber near me?") and receive a synthesized answer that highlights one or two names, not a list of ten.
 If your business is not among them, the job goes to someone else.
+This page focuses on Google's AI Overviews; for how to get named across ChatGPT, Copilot and the other engines too, see our guide to UK plumbing company AEO.

 AI Overviews Are Shrinking the Plumber Shortlist